 For example we may have a business problem such as

 We need a website that allows us to track attendance through the course.
 It must be able to register students who attend on time, late and who do not attend.
 It must be able to accessed only be verified volunteers.

 In the above example we have a specific tool in mind that we know we need built in order to do what we do better.

 Alternatively, we might have a problem that we need a creative solution for.
 For example

-Our student often have trouble managing their time and submitted homework before each lesson.
+Our trainee often have trouble managing their time and submitted homework before each lesson.

 For more general problems like this we're looking to your creativity to help us solve the problems in ways we haven't thought of yet.

 Here are some example hackathon that we've run with partners in the past